September 8th, 2011

 So how do these financial savants pass the time when not putting their head through concrete or moving furniture?
 Instead of waiting impatiently for their roommates to get ready for the club, Pauly D and Vinny challenge each other to games of mini-foosball.

 Like the boys, use your time wisely.
-It can take months or even years for your credit score to improve, but if you keep taking these proactive steps you will build your credit.
-You can check in at Credit Karma to monitor the improvement in your score.
+It can take months or even years for your credit health to improve, but if you keep taking these proactive steps you will build your credit.
+You can check in at Credit Karma to monitor your credit health.
 Just work on OTP, and steer clear of any concrete walls (even if you think you can take them).

 A penny saved is a penny you can spend on mini-foosball,